Gondwana: Post-Cambrian diversification

 The closure of the Rheic Ocean and the formation of Pangaea in the Carboniferous resulted in the rerouting of ocean currents that initiated an Ice House period.
 As Gondwana began to rotate clockwise, Australia shifted south to more temperate latitudes.
-An ice cap initially covered most of southern Africa and South America but spread to eventually cover most of the supercontinent, save for northernmost Africa-South America and eastern Australia.
+An ice cap initially covered most of southern Africa and South America but spread to eventually cover most of the supercontinent, except northernmost Africa-South America.
 Giant lycopod and horsetail forests continued to evolve in tropical Laurasia together with a diversified assemblage of true insects.
 In Gondwana, in contrast, ice and, in Australia, volcanism decimated the Devonian flora to a low-diversity seed fern flora – the pteridophytes were increasingly replaced by the gymnosperms which were to dominate until the Mid-Cretaceous.
 Australia, however, was still located near the Equator during the Early Carboniferous, and during this period, temnospondyl and lepospondyl amphibians and the first amniote reptilians evolved, all closely related to the Laurasian fauna, but spreading ice eventually drove these animals away from Gondwana entirely.

 The Gondwana ice sheet melted, and sea levels dropped during the Permian and Triassic global warming.
-During this period, the extinct glossopterids colonised Gondwana and reached peak diversity in the Late Permian when coal-forming forests covered much of Gondwana.
-The period also saw the evolution of Voltziales, one of the few plant orders to survive the end-Permian extinction (57% of marine families and 83% of genera went extinct) and which came to dominate in the Late Permian and from whom true conifers evolved.
+During this period, the extinct glossopterids colonised Gondwana and reached peak diversity in the Late Permian when coal-forming forests covered all of Gondwana.
+The period also saw the evolution of Voltziales, one of the few plant orders to survive the Permian–Triassic extinction (57% of marine families and 83% of genera went extinct) and which came to dominate in the Late Permian and from whom true conifers evolved.
 Tall lycopods and horsetails dominated the wetlands of Gondwana in the Early Permian.
 Insects co-evolved with glossopterids across Gondwana and diversified with more than 200 species in 21 orders by the Late Permian, many known from South Africa and Australia.
 Beetles and cockroaches remained minor elements in this fauna.
 Tetrapod fossils from the Early Permian have only been found in Laurasia but they became common in Gondwana later during the Permian.
 The arrival of the therapsids resulted in the first plant-vertebrate-insect ecosystem.